judy9966-da/judydarwish/projects/assessments/task/metasploitabl/README.md

-Metasploitable 2 – Penetration Testing Project
+# Metasploitable 2 – Assessment

-Overview
+## Overview
-A practical penetration-testing project demonstrating the setup and exploitation of the vulnerable Metasploitable 2 machine in a controlled lab environment.
+This assessment focuses on working with the intentionally vulnerable Metasploitable 2 machine to practice core penetration‑testing concepts in a controlled cybersecurity environment.
+The project includes preparing the virtual machine, identifying exposed services, analyzing weaknesses, and exploiting known vulnerabilities to demonstrate practical offensive security skills.

-Objectives
+## Objectives
-Install and configure Metasploitable 2
+- Install and configure the Metasploitable 2 virtual machine

-Identify open services

-Perform basic enumeration

-Exploit known vulnerabilities
+- Discover active services and open ports
+- Identify outdated or insecure components

-Gain unauthorized access (user + root)
+- Exploit vulnerabilities that allow unauthorized access

-Techniques Used
-Service scanning

-Weak credential exploitation

-Backdoor exploitation

-Post‑exploitation validation

-Results
-Successful exploitation of:

-Telnet default credentials
+- Validate successful compromise through post‑exploitation steps

+## Assessment Summary
+The Metasploitable 2 machine was successfully installed and configured inside a virtualized environment.
+After performing service enumeration, several weak and outdated services were identified.
+These weaknesses were leveraged to gain unauthorized access to the system.

+Two major vulnerabilities were exploited:

+### Telnet Default Credentials
+The Telnet service was accessible and configured with default login credentials, allowing immediate user‑level access.

-VSFTPD 2.3.4 backdoor
+### VSFTPD 2.3.4 Backdoor

-Full system compromise was achieved, including root access.
+A known backdoor in the VSFTPD 2.3.4 FTP service enabled remote root access, resulting in full system compromise and the ability to perform post‑exploitation actions.

+## Outcome
+The assessment resulted in complete control over the Metasploitable 2 machine, demonstrating the risks associated with outdated services, weak configurations, and insecure protocols.
+The project highlights essential penetration‑testing skills and reinforces the importance of secure system configuration.